waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 If you choose not to reuse the same credentials, then for each execution, a new registration takes place and more funds get deducted from your Goerli account.

 In this test,  you will connect your chat2 client to the waku test fleets as the first hop.
-Test fleets are already running waku-rln-relay over the same pubsub topic and content topic as your chat2 client i.e., default pubsub topic `/waku/2/default-waku/proto` and the content topic of `/toy-chat/2/luzhou/proto`.
+Test fleets are already running Waku-RLN-Relay over the same pubsub topic and content topic as your chat2 client i.e., default pubsub topic `/waku/2/default-waku/proto` and the content topic of `/toy-chat/2/luzhou/proto`.
 As such, test fleets will filter spam messages published on this specific combination of topics, and do not route them.

 # Set up